semperos/ari/README.md

 ## Examples

-I am using ari to build an API client environment for [Shortcut](https://shortcut.com).
+I am using Ari to build an API client environment for [Shortcut](https://shortcut.com).
 The under-major-construction code for that can be found [in this GitHub Gist](https://gist.github.com/semperos/daba47a3665c89794a3613cfdb0a2d6c).

-I am also using ari to build out an alternative to the Julia setup described in the Background section of this README, but that code is not available at this time.
+I am also using Ari to build out an alternative to the Julia setup described in the Background section of this README, but that code is not available at this time.

 ## Background